AlexanderMoerseburg/BulkRNASeq/README.md

 ### TO DO

-1. Add more aligners and mappers for user flexibility
+1. Add more aligners and mappers for user flexibility.
+2. Add more differential expressions tools.

 ### References
 1. Bushnell, B. (2014).
 BBMap: a fast, accurate, splice-aware aligner (No. LBNL-7065E).
 Lawrence Berkeley National Lab.(LBNL), Berkeley, CA (United States).